Jashne-E-Youngistan 2018: Kareena Kapoor, Taapsee Pannu, Ayushmann Khurrana, Kartik Aaryan Attend

 The AndhaDhun star Ayushmann Khurrana attended the Jashne-E-Youngistan awards and was seen all suited up in black.

-The Jashne-E-Youngistan Awards aims to is lay the foundation of a New India, an India that is making a world-wide impression.
-At the event, the young stars from different walks of life will be honoure and recognised for their contribution to the society.
+The Jashne-E-Youngistan Awards' aim is to lay the foundation of a New India, an India that is making a worldwide impression.
+At the event, the young stars from different walks of life were honoured and recognised for their contribution to the society.
 The Dangal actress Zaira Wasim was also awarded the Jashne-E-Youngistan Award.

 Most Read: Rakhi Sawant: Tanushree Dutta Had Lesbian S*x With Me & She Has Raped Other Women Too, I Have Proof